Griditch

 What is Griditch?

 Griditch is a tangible programming language combining the best of the digital and physical worlds.
-The product consists of boards, programmable grits (blocks) and a scanner which enables you to send images and sound to a device running the free Griditch app.
+The product consists of boards, programmable tags and a scanner which enables you to send images and sound to a device running the free Griditch app.

 The Individual components